danfuzz/samizdat/doc/library-guide/Value.md

 the two given values are not identical.
 Otherwise returns void.

 **Syntax Note:** Used in the translation of `expression \!= expression` forms.

+#### `order(value, other) <> int`

+Returns the order of the two given values, using the total order of values.

+The return value is one of `-1 0 1` indicating how the two values sort with each other, just like `perOrder` and `totOrder`.

+This function works by calling `totOrder` on the types of the two arguments if they are different, or by calling `totOrder` on the arguments themselves if they both have the same type.

+**Note:** This is the function which underlies the implementation of all cross-type ordering functions.

 #### `typeOf(value) <> type`